Neon Underglow Laws

 In case you use a modern LED underglow system capable of changing colors, ensure you never use any color other than white.

-Even when parked on private property we strongly suggest avoiding displaying colors red, blue or green.
+Also, even when parked on private property we strongly suggest avoiding displaying colors red, blue or green.
 These are used by emergency vehicles.

 Out of state vehicles